-1., 6 Areas of Improvement Key Question 7 How well do we support and wellbeing? children and young people's rights Young people will benefit from improvement and developmen Young people will benefit from improvement and developments that are identified alongside them and managers being clear about how progress is being measured.
-This is to ensure that care and support is consisted state that: 'I am actively encouraged to be involved in improving the service I use, in a spirit of genuin e partnership' (HSCS 4.7 ·).
-Action Planned Timescale Who is Responsible Outcome Manager to take part in The Promise Design School.
-This includes a 4 day course on the Model, Scottish Approach to Service Design , which seeks to develop services, collaboratively with service users December 2022 House Manager Complete Support from The Promise Participation workers to develop a service development plan in collaboration with the young people June 2023 House Manager IRO Quality Assurance systems to be reviewed in conjunction with young people, and appropriate changes made to make this a meaningful process June 2023 House Manager Service manager Promise Participation Workers Carers to be supported to evidence young people's participation in service development.
+Areas of Improvement Key Question 7 How well do we support and wellbeing?
+How well do we support children and young people's rights and wellbeing?
+Young people will benefit from improvement and developmen measured.
+This is to ensure that care and support is consisten be involved in improving the service I use, in a spirit of genuin nt with the Health and So cial Care Standards (HSCS) which Action Planned Timescale Who is Responsible Outcome 1.
+Manager to take part in The Promise Design School.
+This includes a 4 day course on the Model, Scottish Approach to Service Design, which seeks to develop services, collaboratively with service users December 2022 House Manager Complete 2.
+Support from The Promise Participation workers to develop a service development plan in collaboration with the young people June 2023 House Manager IRO 3.
+Quality Assurance systems to be reviewed in conjunction with young people, and appropriate changes made to make this a meaningful process June 2023 House Manager Service manager Promise Participation Workers Carers to be supported to evidence young people's participation in service development.
 June 2023 House Manager